Jyothishjoy/AMBER_CYP2E1_3KOH/Step-4 MCPB.py to prepare FF parameters of the HEME/README.md

             pdb4amber -i 3KOH_composite.pdb -o 3KOH_amber.pdb

 Always make sure that the  atom numbering for the HEM and substrate exactly matches their atom numbering in the mol2 files.
+Also, make sure residue names and IDs are correct.
 Fix any 	discrepancies using notepad++ (Windows) or notepadqq (Linux) to copy the atom numbering 	vertically.
 Alternatively, if you are processing bulk files it is possible to employ the Linux “sed” 	command when editing files.
 Ensure proper atom types (GAFF2).